 If you're using biodegradable soap, Leave No Trace Canada recommends using small amounts and doing so about 70 metres away from any bodies of water.
 Once you're done, scatter soapy water.

 Do NOT make a fire unless you know it's permitted and there are no fire bans in place.
 This information will be available on the camp's website as well as in the park itself.
 It's really important you follow these rules.
 Ask yourself do you really need a fire, Leave No Trace says "the natural appearance of many areas has been degraded by the overuse of fires and an increasing demand for firewood”.
 Use dead wood, do not cut trees and disturb habitats.

-If you want to make a fire here are some suggestions from them: pick a location that has lots of wood available and avoid higher elevations and desert setting, use an existing fire ring, and jeep the fire small and burn all the wood to ash and make sure it’s 100% out before you walk away.
+If you want to make a fire here are some suggestions from them: pick a location that has lots of wood available and avoid higher elevations and desert settings, use an existing fire ring, and jeep the fire small and burn all the wood to ash and make sure it's 100% out before you walk away.

 Why zero waste camping?

 Getting away from the city and spending time in nature is one of the best things you can do for yourself.
-Nature gives us so much, it’s basically like medicine for the body, mind and soul.
-For me taking care of nature is one of the most important things I can do as an environmentalists.
+Nature gives us so much, it's basically like medicine for the body, mind and soul.
+For me taking care of nature is one of the most important things I can do as an environmentalist.

 With a little pre-planning, you can have a sustainable camping trip.
-If you camp often you have probably have all the camping essentials already.
+If you camp often you have probably had all the camping essentials already.
 If you are just getting started you can rent or borrow items, Shop second-hand and thrift shops.

 Zero Waste Camping Checklist:

 □ Reusable Coffee Cup/ Insulated reusable bottles